Copyright © 1998, 1999, 2001, 2004, 2007, 2009, 2024 Philadelphia Church of God

 In December of that same year, Germany decided to recognize breakaway Yugoslav republics Slovenia and Croatia despite stiff opposition from the European Union, the United States and the United Nations, and despite the fact that the move again resurrected unsavory memories of Germany’s fascist past.

 The EU eventually recognized the two states a month later.
 The UN also backed away from a direct confrontation with Kohl.
 And the U.S., which at first blamed the Germans for provoking the Balkan crisis by recognizing the two breakaway states, eventually flip-flopped to support Germany’s decision!
-(Write for our free booklet Germany’s Conquest of the Balkans for more information.)
+(Request our free booklet Germany’s Conquest of the Balkans for more information.)

 It seemed no one was interested in meeting the Germans head-on.
 It gives you an idea of how quickly after the Berlin Wall fell, only two years, that Germany ascended to world dominance—marching to its own drum, with little concern for world opinion.